 Location, location, location!

-Finding a site, dealing with any potential issues with the land, and embarking on the legal processes involved can seem daunting.
+Finding a site, dealing with any potential site acquisition issues or problems with the land, and embarking on the legal processes involved can seem daunting.
 The first instalment of our Property Development 101 series covers this process.

 Key things to consider when looking for sites